-FlickFacts.com - The Free Internet Movie and TV DatabaseFlickFacts, your free online database of 'all you want to know' about your favorite films, actors, actresses, directors and writers.
+FlickFacts.com - The Free Internet Movie and TV DatabaseFlickFacts, your free online database of 'all you want to know' about your favorite films, TV-series, actors, actresses, directors and writers.

-Because we're movie buffs, too, our database is bursting with more than 28,000 movies and 225,000 HQ posters... and our HQ Movie art is growing daily!
+Because we're movie buffs, too, our database is bursting with more than 975,000 movies/TV-series and +8 million posters & movie art... and our HQ Movie art is growing daily!
 Inside the FlickFacts site, you can satisfy your curiosity quickly.
 We've organized our database in an easy-to-use fashion, so you can search for movies by year, by actor or even by popular genres such as Action, Adventure, Comedy, Family, Horror, Sci-Fi, Romance, Mystery, Western and more.
 But, the flick fun doesn't stop there.
 Easily share our collection of posters and art with all of your friends on Pinterest, Facebook or anywhere you choose-free.
 Are you ready to get your flick-fact fix?
 We invite you to fall in love with the silver screen all over again.
 Stay in the know at FlickFacts.com.